 There’s no black and white answer to whether you should bet the moneyline or the spread.
-It depends on a number of factors, the least of which certainly isn’t the odds on both markets.
+It depends on several factors, the least of which certainly isn’t the odds on both markets.
 Additionally, you want to consider your knowledge of the event when making this decision.

 This is when it’s best to understand probability and estimated return as a bettor.
 Quantifying how likely you are to win and how much you can expect to the net can help you make an objective, sound choice.

 For many events, however, you may have early cash-out options.
-Depending on when you do this and how the market is shaping up, this can be close to the value of your original wager.
+Depending on when and how the market is shaping up, this can be close to the value of your original bet.
 You’ll never get the full value of your bet back this way, however.

 This is another example of when it’s best to familiarize yourself with a book’s terms and conditions before you wager.
 As a sports bettor, you can never have too much relevant information.

 First off, you should be proud of yourself for coming to terms with your need for assistance.
-Responsible gambling is important part of the legal sports betting industry.
-The state makes provisions for, and is accessible for free to all Iowans.
+Responsible gambling is an important part of the legal sports betting industry.
+The state makes provisions for and is accessible for free to all Iowans.

 In addition to Gamblers Anonymous and Gam-Anon (for loved ones of people with compulsive gambling issues), the Iowa Department of Public Health maintains a list of treatment services.
 The National Council on Problem Gambling is a great resource as well.

 Iowa sportsbooks take responsible gambling seriously.
 They not only participate in the state’s self-exclusion program by not accepting account registrations but don’t even advertise to people on the lists.
-Additionally, they have customizable controls for users that allow them to set their deposit and time limits.
+Additionally, they have customizable controls for users to set their deposit and time limits.

-You should be able to find information on how to self-exclude on the gambling apps/sites.
+You should find information on how to self-exclude on gambling apps/sites.
 You can enroll at any brick-and-mortar casino as well as through the mail.
 The Iowa Racing & Gaming Commission oversees these programs.

 Since Jan.
-1, 2021, no. Prior to that date, you had to do so.
-However, that mandate is no longer in effect.
+1, 2021, no. Before that date, you had to do so; however, that mandate is no longer in effect.
 You can still do this if you wish, as retail sportsbooks will be happy to accommodate you this way.
 However, it’s no longer a requirement.

 The Iowa law states that prop bets on player selection events are impermissible.
-As proposition wagers are the only kind sportsbooks can offer on these events such as the NBA and NFL Drafts, they don’t bother with booking the events in IA.
+As proposition wagers are the only kind sportsbooks can offer on these events, such as the NBA Draft and NFL Draft, they don’t bother with booking the events in IA.